The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

 Another significant advantage of blended learning is that it’s more flexible than traditional approaches are.
 In a blended classroom, learners can access content and materials anytime, from anywhere.
 This allows them to learn on their own schedule and makes blended learning an excellent option for students with other commitments or adult learners who may be balancing their professional development with busy family and work lives.

 Educators also have greater flexibility in delivering instruction in a blended learning model.
-They can be more efficient, freeing up time for individualised instruction and small-group work.
+They can be more efficient, freeing up time for individualized instruction and small-group work.

 Benefit #3: Improved Achievement Outcomes